StrikeEB/SIngle-cell-BMS/README.md

 ![Alt text]( https://github.com/StrikeEB/Single-cell-BMS/blob/main/Figure%202_IoT%20Architecture.jpg)

 This prototype utilises Arduino Elegoo and Adafruit learning tools.
-Full list of parts is shared in the GitHub repository (Butkute, 2023).

 The prototype is sensing only and the controls therefore are done manually.
 The current design requires Li-Po to be charged-up using a charger and then plugged in to the BMS to measure voltage, current flow and temperature as it’s discharging.
 These three measurements allow to calculate a number of Key Performance Indicators (“KPIs”) and calculated variables to monitor operational activity (NPTEL, 2020).

 ![Alt text]( https://github.com/StrikeEB/Single-cell-BMS/blob/main/Figure%203_Sensed%20data%20points%20and%20possible%20outputs.jpg)

+## List of parts

+**Hardware**

+- Li-Po 3.7Vbattery
+- Li-Po discharger
+- Two breadboards
+- ESP832
+- Arduino mega
+- 2 resistors
+- RPI4
+- L293D motor driver
+- Blade motor
+- Temperature sensor LM35
+- Current AZ Delivery ACS712 30A sensor

+**Software**

+- Arduino IDE
+- MQTT Server
+- MQTT Explorer
+- PowerBI Desktop
+- Telegraf
+- InfluxDB
+- Putty (for RPI4)

 ## Methodology